HammerLabML/java-median-relational-glvq/README.md

 2. The prototypes used for classification are well-interpretable because they directly correspond to data points and thus give the option to inspect and explain the model, as well as making sense of the data.
-3. Even atypical distance measures can be treated, e.g. distances which are assymmetric and do not conform to the triangular inequality.
+3. Even atypical distance measures can be treated, e.g. distances which are asymmetric and do not conform to the triangular inequality.

 ## Installation